 Don’t let a major mold infestation can ruin your health — or your home!
-The first step in eliminating a mold infestation is learning how to safely remove black mold.

 How to Identify Mold

-Almost every home gets mold infestations, even in hot, dry climates like las Vegas.
+Almost every home gets mold infestations, even in hot, dry climates like Las Vegas.
 Mold is everywhere.
 It’s a fungus that grows from tiny spores that float in the air.
 It can grow almost anywhere that spores land and find moisture and a comfortable temperature, between 40 and 100 degrees F. That includes almost every damp place in your home.